argon-rbx/argon/VSC Extension/README.md

 * Support for renaming, changing directory and classes
 * Instance syncing with differen options
 * Porting in both sides with just one button
+* Customizable, expandable and flexible
 * Self updating class database
-* Customizable, expandable and flexible
+* Integrated file icon theme
 * Very simple in use
 * Fast setup